BluJz/qag_streamlit/README.md

 - qag_preprocess.py is used to (pre)process the data ;
 - qag_streamlit.py is used to build the streamlit application from the processed data.

+## TODO:

+- Group ministries that are related (all the different Transition Ecologique for example)